Ranensol/Ranensol.BepInEx.Aska.Villagers/README.md

 ## How It Works

-When you summon a villager, they're automatically assigned to the best available house.
+When you summon a villager, they're automatically assigned to the worst available house.
 Higher-tier villagers get priority for better houses.
 The mod calculates which houses provide the most happiness and fills them optimally.

 ## Installation